 College and Career

-The HEA Reaching Higher pilot program encourages middle school students from minority, low-income, and first-generation populations to pursue education beyond a high school diploma.
+The HEA Reaching Higher Initiative encourages middle school students from minority, low-income, and first-generation populations to pursue education beyond a high school diploma.
 Reaching Higher helps students and parents understand how to pay for education and access financial aid opportunities such as 21st Century Scholars.

 In Elkhart County, only 25% of adults hold an associate’s degree or higher.
 Parents who do not have a post-secondary degree often struggle to understand the options available for their children.
 Many students assume post-secondary education is limited to 4-year degree programs.
 They do not know 2-year degree and certificate programs can also lead to meaningful career opportunities.

 Students often lack adequate information about programs during middle school and high school that can make a post-secondary education more accessible and affordable.